 However, the growth in this industry does not appear to stem from a “look at me” mentality.
 Nor does it seem rooted in rebellion.
 In fact, research suggests tattoos no longer serve as a means of discovering one’s identity, but rather of defining it.
 In a series of studies—in 1998 and 2006—researchers from the University of Arkansas found that, while both groups used tattoos to express themselves, the latter did so to reaffirm that they actually had an identity.
 Study co-author Jeff Murray hypothesized that rapidly changing culture created a “loss of personal anchors needed for identity,” and that tattoos could re-establish for their owners a sense of stability, predictability and permanence.

 I see some truth in that assertion.
-Sixty years from now, after our texts, Instagrams and Twitters have been lost to cyberspace, my friends and I can point to our wrinkled, faded tattoos as one of the few lasting expressions of who we are and where we came from.
+Sixty years from now, after our texts, Instagrams and Twitters have been lost to cyberspace, my friends and I can point to our wrinkled, faded tattoos for teens as one of the few lasting expressions of who we are and where we came from.

 Wes Crenshaw, Ph.D., is board certified in couples and family psychology (ABPP).
 He’s the author I Always Want to Be Where I’m Not: Successful Living with ADHD/ADD and is now working on a new book, Consent-Based Sex Education: Parenting Teens in an Internet Age.
 Kyra Haas will be a freshman at the University of Missouri this fall.